Jovan-04/icpc-training/06-24/ujan/README.md

 country's importance.

 A country's importance is defined as the sum of the importance of its roads.
-The importance of a road connecting cities A and B is defined as the sum of the values of A and B.
+The importance of a road connecting cities A and B is the sum of the values you've assigned to A and B.

 ## Input